denten-books/plain-text/0-intro.md

 The passage from keystroke to pixel gives this book its shape.
 In the chapters to follow, our mobile phones and laptops will come fully into view as metaphor machines engendering ubiquitous simulation.
-The **second chapter** begins with an explication.
+The **second chapter** begins with an question.
 What does it mean to turn a page, I ask, when neither the page nor the action of turning it correspond to their implied analogies?
 The analysis of the metaphor helps trace the intellectual history of human-computer interaction, a field which progressed from "conversational